Osiris-Team/A/README.md

 Its main aim ist to make programming fun, fast and easy.
 Functions are variables for example.
 To be exact, everything in this language is a variable.
-You can learn the whole language by reading this file and if you are unsure how to pronouce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).
+You can learn the whole language by reading this file and if you are unsure how to pronounce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).

 If you want to get started right away, download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo, open a terminal in that folder and